McAfee Antivirus Reviews& Product Details

 Identity protection service

 There is a similar marketing gimmick for virus infections.
 McAfee promises to pay you if your PC gets infected while running McAfee antivirus.
-The fine print attached to the offer makes winning the lottery seem trivial.

 McAfee feature bundles

 McAfee tools’ features are bundled in different ways and offer standalone products.
 Therefore, the following list is not exhaustive.
-In addition, I excluded some bundles with a distinct name but feel identical to an existing bundle.
+In addition, I excluded some bundles with a distinct name that feel identical to an existing bundle.

 McAfee Safe Connect VPN